Bowel Cancer Awareness

 Right Hemicolectomy

-Right hemicolectomy or ileo-caecal resection that may also include ileocolic artery and associated lymph nodes for tumours of the ileum.
-The procedure involves removing the caecum and the distal part of the small bowel referred as terminal ileum.
-Comparing with segmental colectomy, right hemicolectomy has a longer specimen, more lymph nodes harvested and with risk of greater tumour and functional damage (Huang, 2024).
+Right hemicolectomy or ileo-caecal resection that may also include the ileocolic artery and associated lymph nodes for tumours of the ileum.
+The procedure involves removing the caecum and the distal part of the small bowel, referred to as the terminal ileum.
+Compared to segmental colectomy, right hemicolectomy has a longer specimen, more lymph nodes harvested, and a greater risk of tumour and functional damage (Huang, 2024).

 Pancreaticoduodenectomy

-Tumours of the duodenum that has extended to the pancreas or ampulla alongside associated lymph nodes.
-Whipple procedure is performed where the head of the pancreas (right side) and closest to the duodenum, the duodenum, gall bladder (stores bile) and common bile duct (carries bile from liver to the gall bladder and gall bladder to small intestine) (Mangla, 2023)
+Tumours of the duodenum that have extended to the pancreas or ampulla alongside associated lymph nodes.
+Whipple procedure is performed where the head of the pancreas (right side) is closest to the duodenum, the duodenum, gall bladder (stores bile), and common bile duct (carries bile from the liver to the gall bladder and from the gall bladder to the small intestine) (Mangla, 2023)

 Mastastasectomy